Loading...

 A shift in demand is expected as many pharmaceutical and biotechnology organizations express greater desire for a single, organization-wide enterprise electronic lab notebook.

-The scientific R&D landscape is undergoing historic changes.
+The scientific R&D; landscape is undergoing historic changes.
 Driven by globalization, demands to do more with less, and the constant need to demonstrate return on investment, scientists are under tremendous pressure to increase efficiency and improve productivity not only at the experimental level but across the organization.
 Along with this pressure, scientists are faced with numerous challenges resulting from industry outsourcing and increasing company consolidation driven by mergers and acquisitions.
 As organizations enlist CROs for outsourced projects and merged companies combine assets, the likelihood of communication and information sharing breakdowns across geographical and corporate boundaries increases.
 Combine these challenges with the pressure to deliver breakthrough results, and we find ourselves in an environment where scientists are under unprecedented stress.

 Over the last decade, electronic lab notebooks (ELNs) have emerged as one of the primary scientific informatics solutions for helping scientists design, execute, analyze, and report on experiments.
 ELNs help scientists focus on science rather than documentation.
 They also enable scientists to share experimental results and learn from the knowledge of their colleagues.